-a flock of sheep descends the hill
+a flock of sheep is herded down the bare mountain flank

 the Karakoram Highway to Karakul Lake

 The Karakoram Highway is the world's highest paved international road with a total length of 1300 km and a whopping maximum elevation

 The road runs 1300 km and connects Kashgar with Abbottabad way down in Pakistan.

 are really stunning views of the towering and snowcapped Karakoram

 mountains.
 Be carefull as you may well

 run into roaming yak and camel.

 Some 150 km southwest of Kashgar, the road passes the beautiful Karakul Lake at